zdravkov/kendo-docs/api/mobile/listview.md

 ### dataBound

-Fires when the ListView has received data from the data source.
+Fires when the ListView has received data from the DataSource.

 #### Example